awsdocs/amazon-sagemaker-developer-guide/doc_source/neo-troubleshooting.md

  **Did you encounter an error after you compiled your model?** If yes, see [Troubleshoot Neo Inference Errors](https://docs.aws.amazon.com/sagemaker/latest/dg/neo-troubleshooting-inference.html)\.

+**Did you encounter an error trying to compile your model for Ambarella devices?** If yes, see [Troubleshoot Ambarella Errors](neo-troubleshooting-target-devices-ambarella.md)\.

 ## Error Classification Types<a name="neo-error-messages"></a>

 This list classifies the *user errors* you can receive from Neo\.
 These include access and permission errors and load errors for each of the supported frameworks\.
 All other errors are *system errors*\.